 Squarespace does include an email marketing service, but to give an honest Squarespace email review, we need to emphasize that it isn’t free.
 You’ll pay an additional $5-$64 per month on top of your Squarespace subscription, depending on the plan.

 Both Kajabi and Squarespace can be used to create a beautiful, mobile-responsive website that's unique enough to professionally represent your brand.

 Squarespace, remember, is primarily a website builder.
 It’s easy to imagine they’d be the clear leader here.
 But Kajabi has also established itself as a leader in this area.

-Both Kajabi vs Squarespace offer drag-and-drop simplicity, so you can build a beautiful website without hiring a web designer or sloshing around in the code.
-Building pages that look the way you want them to is easy.
+Both Kajabi and Squarespace offer drag-and-drop simplicity, so you can build a beautiful website without hiring a web designer or sloshing around in the code.
+Building pages that look the way you want is easy.

-Both Kajabi and Squarespace use themes as their starting point for your web pages.
+Both Kajabi and Squarespace use templates as their starting point for your web pages.
 They each give you a default template that you can customize to your liking.

-Kajabi's core theme, known as Premier, is more of a framework rather than a template.
+Kajabi's core templates, known as Premier, are more of a framework rather than a template.
 There are six different presets for this framework that can be further customized for your online course or membership site.

-Squarespace also has a considerable selection of themes and is consistently adding more.
-Although in version 7.1 you can't change your theme once you choose one, you can customize nearly every facet of it.
+Squarespace also has a considerable selection of templates and is consistently adding more.
+Although in version 7.1 you can't change your template once you choose one, you can customize nearly every facet of it.

 Note: In Squarespace, you can’t change the color on an individual section of any page, since color changes apply broadly to different types of content.
 Changing one changes them all.